 Pros and Cons of Arbitrage Method

-In-demand products: Arbitrage products have strong demand, generating high sales volume through multiple marketplaces.
-When you sell these items you don’t have to worry about having an adequate customer base.
+In-demand products: Arbitrage products have strong demand as they generate high sales volume through multiple marketplaces.

 Easy to list products: Because arbitrage products are already present on Amazon, you do not have to manage optimizing the product listing yourself.

 Low startup investment: Arbitrage has minimal upfront costs.
 You only need to buy a few units to get started.